Shape-dependence of electrophoretic mobility: an AI-assisted derivation: Abstract

 \section{Abstract}

 The electrophoretic mobility of a spherical particle is well understood, yet how particle shape modifies this mobility at arbitrary Debye length remains an open question.
 Here, we compute the electrophoretic mobility of a nearly spherical particle whose surface is modified through small axisymmetric spherical harmonic shape perturbations, at an arbitrary ratio of particle size to Debye length $\kappa a$.
 Using a volume-integral formulation combined with domain perturbation techniques, we derive a universal shape correction coefficient $\sigma_2(\kappa a)$ such that the mobility along the axis of symmetry takes the compact form $C_\parallel = f_H(\kappa a)\,[1 + \varepsilon\,c_2\,\sigma_2(\kappa a)]$, where $f_H$ is Henry's function.
 We show that $\sigma_2$ interpolates between $+1/5$ in the thick-double-layer (H\"{u}ckel) limit, governed solely by the Stokes drag correction, and zero in the thin-double-layer (Smoluchowski) limit.
 The perturbation theory agrees quantitatively with exact spheroidal solutions for both prolate and oblate orientations present in literature.
 A key finding is that only the $P_2$ (quadrupolar) component of the particle shape affects the mobility at leading order; higher harmonics are electrophoretically silent.
-The results in this paper were generated using Claude Code (Anthropic, Opus 4.6 model) with supervision from the authors.
-Our thoughts on the usage of AI for theoretical research, along with representative prompts from the development process, are provided in the manuscript and Appendix.
+The physical formulation, the identification of the relevant asymptotic regime, and the interpretation of the results were carried out by the authors; the supporting perturbation algebra, numerical computations, and figures were developed with AI assistance (Claude, Anthropic) under close author verification.
+The AI made mistakes, such as fabricating a coefficient and forcing an interpolation, which we flagged and corrected.
+We discuss the role and limitations of AI in theoretical research, with representative prompts provided in an appendix.